rajatkarahe/Take-Home-Assignment/test_task3/README.md

 This Dockerfile installs PostgreSQL 13, creates a new user and database, and configures PostgreSQL to allow remote connections.

 ## Fixes Implemented:
 - Corrected PostgreSQL installation to version 13 using PGDG repository.
-- Fixed `sed` command to properly update `postgresql.conf`.
-- Separated `CMD` instructions to ensure PostgreSQL starts correctly.
+As not specifying the version may lead to the latest version installation which is version 13.
+- Double quotes (`"`) were used around the sed command.
+This allows for variable expansion (`* and /`) within the sed command itself.
+- replaced `CMD` instructions with  `ENTRYPOINT` to ensure essential services (like PostgreSQL) are started automatically when the container starts, improving automation and ensuring consistency in deployment environments.
+- `ENTRYPOINT` combined with `exec "$@"` allows for flexibility in running additional commands or overriding the default behavior of the container at runtime.
+Users can specify commands or arguments when starting the container, which will be executed in place of `tail -f /dev/null`.

 ### Dockerfile Configuration for PostgreSQL Data Persistence
 The provided Dockerfile ensures PostgreSQL data persistence by: